ddev/ddev/docs/content/users/configuration/config.md

 ## `webserver_type`

-Whether Xdebug should be enabled for [step debugging](../debugging-profiling/step-debugging.md) or [profiling](../debugging-profiling/xdebug-profiling.md).
+Which available [web server type](../extend/customization-extendibility.md#changing-web-server-type) should be used.

 | Type | Default | Usage
 | -- | -- | --